Lucy Piacentini

 Vice President, Long Island

-Gozde is the acting chair and the assistant professor of the Automotive Technology Department at Farmingdale State College and a researcher at Brookhaven National Laboratory working with Surface Electrochemistry and Electrocatalyst Group focusing on optimizing Fuel Cell Technology.
+Gozde is the assistant professor of the Mechanical Engineering Department at Hofstra University and a researcher at Brookhaven National Laboratory working with Surface Electrochemistry and Electrocatalyst Group focusing on optimizing Fuel Cell Technology.
 Her research work focuses on developing a new electrocatalyst for hydrogen fuel cells which is suitable to apply fuel-cell powered passenger and commercial vehicles while generating clean electricity.
 Besides her research work, Gozde has taught a variety of engineering courses at many universities.
 She has received her undergraduate degree from New York University and her Master’s degree from Stony Brook University both in Mechanical Engineering and her PhD in Materials Science and Chemical Engineering.

 Prior to her academic experience, Gozde has worked as a design engineer in industry and has done various research projects where her works were funded by United States Department of Energy (DOE), National Science Foundation (NSF).
 She has been involved with SWE throughout her collegiate and professional career.
-She is the external outreach coordinator for the Early Career Resource Group at Brookhaven National Laboratory besides serving as the Vice President of Long Island for SWE New York.
+Besides serving as the LI Vice President for the SWE New York Professional Section, she is also a board member of the LI Section of the American Society of Mechanical Engineers (ASME), a science judge for various Science and Engineering Fairs and FIRST Robotics, a member of the international board of directors for the NYU Polytechnic Alumni Association and faculty mentor for various programs.
 She is passionate about helping students explore their interest in science and engineering and she enjoys traveling and trying new cuisines!

 Julia Napolitano